 These positive experiences and opportunities form our daily lives, create motivation and inspiration (and simultaneously – success or achievement, if that’s important to you), but most importantly – make up our life the way we want to live it now.
 The life that feels good and right.
 Now.
 Not in 10 years.
 Not in 15.

 Do what feels good now

 The most simplistic example could be a guy who focuses so much on hitting his goal to be a partner in the firm in 5 years that he misses everything else life has to offer.
-From great relationships, great days, trips, to other personal and professional fulfilment opportunities.
-His life consists of being buried in work, worrying about competition and sleeping over the weekends to regain the spent energy.
+From great relationships, great days, trips, to other personal and professional fulfillment opportunities.
+His life consists of being buried in work, worrying about competition, and sleeping over the weekends to regain the spent energy.
 He doesn’t re-evaluate his goal or stops to reflect.
-However, when he arrives at the milestone of becoming a partner he just doesn’t feel content of it, because during these years he ended up resenting the work, the office and the reason he got to this line of work in the first place.
+However, when he arrives at the milestone of becoming a partner he just doesn’t feel content with it, because during these years he ended up resenting the work, the office, and the reason he got to this line of work in the first place.
 Or not even that.
-Maybe he just realized he didn’t notice how his interests shifted and he doesn’t want to be the lawyer, banker or sales manager anymore.
+Maybe he just realized he didn’t notice how his interests shifted and he doesn’t want to be the lawyer, banker, or sales manager anymore.

 And that’s what Atomic Living means to me.
-Living in the moment, doing what makes me happy and gives me fulfilment now, because only this way I am taking in all things awesome that the present throws at me and losing what disturbs me the most – anxiety over something that’s neither certain nor clear.
+Living in the moment, doing what makes me happy, and gives me fulfillment now, because only this way I am taking in all things awesome that the present throws at me and losing what disturbs me the most – anxiety over something that’s neither certain nor clear.
 Do you want to try?